realA10001986/Dash-Gauges/DIY/README.md

 | *The Control Board* |

 The Control board is mounted on the smaller gauges.
 Its features include
-- 5V or 12V power supply (12V needed for digital gauges)
+- 5V or 12V power supply
 - audio, with speaker connector
 - SD card slot
 - a DAC for driving "analog" gauges with arbitrary voltages between 0 and 5V, and support for "digital" gauges (0/12V); room for user-mountable resistors to adjust voltage to very gauge type used